 3. Follow the instructions to report on EACH student's standing as described below:

-b.
-Complete two key components for each student: Select an Issue (coded 01 thru 04) and enter an Estimated Grade.
+- Complete two key components for each student: Student Status (coded 01 thru 04) and enter an Estimated Grade.

-i.
-Selecting an issue is required.
-Your feedback will not be received unless an issue is selected for each student.
+- Student Status is Required!.
+Your feedback will not be received unless a Student Status is selected for each student.
 Entering an estimated grade alone or with comments will not submit your feedback.

-To select an issue for each student, toggle open the list of issues by clicking the arrow to the left of each student.
-Checkmark the appropriate box (codes 01, 02, 03 or 04).
-The criteria for the “Issues” listed follow GSC’s grading system.
+- To select a status for each student, checkmark the appropriate box (codes 01, 02, 03 or 04).
+The criteria for the “Status” listed follow GSC’s grading system.

-ii.
-Estimated Grade: For the grading system, please see the Grading Guidelines document.
+- Estimated Grade (optional): For the grading system, please see the Grading Guidelines document.